-WHiSe II welcomes original research contributions crossing Humanities and the Semantic Web.
-Scholars who have conducted research or developed impactful applications are invited to submit full papers with appropriately evaluated contributions.
-WHiSe II also welcomes short vision or position papers on novel challenges or approaches to existing problems.
+WHiSe III welcomes original research contributions crossing Humanities and the Semantic Web.
+Scholars who have conducted research or developed impactful applications are invited to submit full papers (12 pages, Springer LNCS typeset) with appropriately evaluated contributions.
+WHiSe III also welcomes short vision or position papers (6 pages, Springer LNCS typeset) on novel challenges or approaches to existing problems.

 Submissions in all the categories mentioned above (both full and short papers) will be peer-reviewed by acknowledged researchers familiar with both scientific communities.
 Accepted papers will be published as online proceedings courtesy of CEUR-WS.org.

 Papers will be evaluated according to their significance, originality, technical content, style, clarity, and relevance to the workshop.